 A second strand of literature analyzes the effect of enforcement actions on banks' risk and performance.
-The most relevant study is that of Delis et al. (2016), who document that enforcement actions only moderately reduce the risk-weighted assets and non-performing loans ratios of punished banks, with no accompanying increase in the level of regulatory capital.
-Ioannidou (2005) suggests that a central bank with dual mandate (monetary policy and bank supervision) alters bank supervisory behavior in terms of imposing penalties vis-àvis supervisors without a dual mandate.
+Delis et al. (2017b) document that enforcement actions only moderately reduce the aggregate risk-weighted assets and non-performing loans ratios of punished banks, with no accompanying increase in the level of regulatory capital.
+Ioannidou (2005) suggests that a central bank with a dual mandate (monetary policy and bank supervision) alters bank supervisory behavior in terms of imposing penalties vis-à-vis supervisors without a dual mandate.
 Nguyen et al. (2016) show that board monitoring is effective in reducing the probability that banks receive enforcement actions from regulators.
-Delis and Staikouras (2011) use aggregate data on the number of enforcement actions across countries and document similar results.
-Danisewicz et al. (2014) suggest that enforcement actions have adverse short-term effects on the macro-economy.
 A more dated literature (e.g., Brous and Leggett, 1996; Slovin et al., 1999) provides similar findings on the effect of enforcement actions on bank risk.
+Despite the important implications of enforcement actions on banks' business management and corporate culture, existing research on the consequences of these actions on the real economy is limited.
+Our paper provides a direct evidence on how regulatory market-discipline actions affect the real economy by looking at the contract design of the syndicated loan market.